Minimizing convex quadratic with variable precision conjugate gradients: A practical inexact CG algorithm

-We now consolidate our approximations within the body of the FOM and CG algorithms in order to obtain practical versions of these only relying on computable quantities.
-We note that our definitions of these quantities nevertheless require the user to provide a (potentially very rough, see Section~\ref{numerics-s}) approximate values for the smallest and largest eigenvalues of $A$.
-We start by the FOM algorithm \vpageref{practical-FOM}.
+We now consolidate our approximations in order to obtain a practical version of the inexact CG algorithm that relies only on computable quantities.
+We note that our definitions of these quantities nevertheless requires the user to provide a (potentially very rough, see Section~\ref{numerics-s}) approximation of the smallest and largest eigenvalues of $A$.